How Does A Holiday Let Mortgage Work

 Is there a difference between a buy to let and a holiday let mortgage?

-There are a few differences between mortgages for holiday lets and mortgages for buy to lets, but the process of acquiring them is very similar.
+There are a few differences between mortgages for holiday lets and mortgages for buy to lets, but the process of getting them is very similar.

 Both mortgages are based on the loan-to-value (LTV), which denotes how much the lender will lend, compared to the total value of the property.
 For most lenders, this number is up to 75% (some may go to 80%), which means the lender will cover as much as 75% of the market value, with the borrower paying the other 25%.